mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

 Simple Parallelism
 ------------------

-Most parallel computing involves applying one function to lots of data, perhaps with slight variation.
-In the case of deep learning this function could be a couple of things:
+Most parallel computing is simple.
+We easily apply one function to lots of data, perhaps with slight variation.
+In the case of deep learning this can enable a couple of common workflows:

-1. Build a slightly different model, train it on the same data, and see how well it does.
-Use the model that scores the best from these many independent runs.
-This looks something like the following:
+1. Build many different models, train each on the same data, choose the best performing one.
+Using dask's concurrent.futures interface, this looks something like the following:

     ```python
     # Hyperparameter search
     client = Client('dask-scheduler-address:8786')
     scores = client.map(train_and_evaluate, hyper_param_list, data=data)
-    scores = client.gather(scores)
+    best = client.submit(max, scores)
-    best = max(scores)
+    best.result()
     ```

 2. Given an already-trained model, use it to predict outcomes on lots of data.